Cactoidal/GodotEthersWeb/README.md

 * Click the "Resources" tab, and under "Filters to export non-resource files/folders" type: *.js

-* Click "Export Project..." to create the HTML5 build
+* Click "Export Project..." to create the HTML5 build.

 * To quickly test, you can open Project > Project Settings > Run, set the Main Scene to "res://addons/cactus.godotethersweb/examples/Examples.tscn", and then click the Remote Deploy button in the upper right corner of the main editor window.